xavivg91/machine-learning/README.md

 In this repository you can find basic examples of how to apply some machine learning algorithms, using R or Python.
 I try to explain it in a simple way, step by step and with reproducible code.

 Machine learning is a large field of study, so I would like to have my own guide to consult quickly in case of doubts.
-I will update the repository with more algorithms!
+I will update the repository with more algorithms, so stay tuned!